kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 ## Seprate Network for Control and Data Plane
 ![cnf_bms_infra_slicing_multi_nics](./images/cnf_bms_infra_slicing_multi_nics.jpg)
 * In above discussion I have used single network inside K8s worker nodes for Red and Blue cluster.
-* If multiple network interfaces are required for each worker node for K8s cluster, then extend it to the Guest VMs accordingly.
+* If multiple network interfaces are required for each worker node for each K8s cluster, then extend it to the Guest VMs accordingly.

 ## Sriov Vs PCI-Passthrough
 * SRIOV VFs can  be passed to the Guest VFs instead of PCI Passthrough.